Disruptions persist in maritime transport, challenging its resilience

 —-

-.
-The Bridgetown Covenant emphasized the strategic importance of transport for sustainable economic growth and development, regional integration, and for developing countries’ participation in the global economy.
-Resilient transport systems that can withstand shocks, recover and resume operations while adapting to change are crucial for a more inclusive world and shared prosperity.
-The Covenant stressed the need to enhance the sustainability and resilience of transport infrastructure and services and promote the conservation and sustainable use of oceans and their resources -—
+1. The Bridgetown Covenant emphasized the strategic importance of transport for sustainable economic growth, regional integration, and developing countries’ participation in the global economy.
+It highlighted the need for resilient transport systems that can withstand shocks, recover and adapt to change, thereby fostering a more inclusive world and shared prosperity.
+Additionally, the Covenant stressed the need to enhance the sustainability and resilience of transport infrastructure and services, along with promoting the conservation and sustainable use of oceans and their resources -—

 – ‒